davidngug/alx-system_engineering-devops/0x02-shell_redirections/README.md

-20.20-hiago --> removes all letters C and c 21.21-reverse --> script reverse its input 22.22-users_and_homes --> displays users and home dir sorted buy users
+20.20-hiago --> removes all letters C and c 21.21-reverse --> script reverse its input 22.22-users_and_homes --> displays users and home dir sorted buy users 23.100-empty_casks --> command that finds all empty files and directories in the current directory and all sub-directories.